nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/content-automation-concepts.md

 *   Workflow: Sometimes the connected user, sometime system (depending on where in the workflow).
 *   Event Handler: The user whose action fired the event.

 If inside a chain you need to execute some operations under the identity of another principal, you can use the **Users & Groups > Login As** and **Users & Groups > Logout** operations.
 All operations in between will be executed under the session of the user id provided as a parameter for Login As (System if none is provided).
-TODO: explain limitations in terms of documents valid sessions and context.

 ## Main Automation Categories Available